grafana/metrictank/docs/consolidation.md

 # Consolidation

-When you request a larger amount of points then what is in `maxDataPoints`, the data needs to be consolidated (aggregated) There's two pieces to this puzzle - rollups and runtime consolidation - explained below.
+When you request a larger number of points then what is in `maxDataPoints`, the data needs to be consolidated (aggregated) There's two pieces to this puzzle - rollups and runtime consolidation - explained below.

 In metrictank, runtime consolidation works in concert with the rollup archives (in contrast to whisper and other more limited backends where you can configure only one given roll-up function for each series which [often leads to nonsense when combined with runtime consolidation](https://blog.raintank.io/25-graphite-grafana-and-statsd-gotchas/#runtime.consolidation))